hamzatadeola/Coffee-Sales-Analysis/README.md

 ### Exploratory Data Analysis
-EDA invovles exploring the sales data to answer key questions, such as:
+EDA invovles exploring the Coffee sales data to answer key questions, such as:
 - what is the overall sales trend overtime?
 - What is the most popular coffee types and roast preferences?
 - What is the customers behaviour overtime?